FloatingCorporation/maths/README.md

 *Edit:* To avoid certain people from spam committing and filling up my quota of Cloudflare Pages builds, deployments are manually changed by Noreen.

+## Features
+- `+`, `-`, and `*` questions available
+- World-class dark-mode and light-mode support
+- *Blazingly Fast 🚀*
+- Peer-to-peer multiplayer (works only on LAN while at school)

+## To Be Implemented
+- Upload scoreboard to the Ethereum network
+- Installable operating system service for encrypting files if you get a question wrong

 ## Warranty, Disclaimers, Liability and Support

 lol you're funny